TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-With a RCE, we only need to entable a reverse shell and we will gain access to the system:
+With remote code execution confirmed, the next step is to spawn a reverse shell to gain full access to the system.

-⚠️ Note: Important to url-encode the `&` with `%26` to avoid encoding problems and be able to get the shell.
+⚠️ Note: Make sure to URL-encode the ampersand `(&)` as `%26` to avoid request truncation and ensure the payload executes properly.

 <br />